 Lisa Nocentini teaches Ceramics at SACI.
-She studied ceramics with English potters David Leach and John Colbeck and, from 1978 to 1981, work as assistant to Bruno Gambone.
+She studied ceramics with English potters David Leach and John Colbeck and, from 1978 to 1981, worked as assistant to Bruno Gambone.
 In 1982, she began her ceramics career as a functional potter in Florence.

-Her work has evolved through various phases of experimentation to her present artistic vision – figurative sculptors that make up whimsical narratives – and has been exhibited in solo and group shows throughout Europe and the United States.
+Her work has evolved through various phases of experimentation to her present artistic vision – figurative sculptures that make up whimsical narratives – and has been exhibited in solo and group shows throughout Europe and the United States.

 Lisa Nocentini has a Diploma of Applied Arts in Painting and Ceramics, Istituto d’Arte di Porta Romana, Florence.
 She studied painting at the Accademia di Belle Arti, Florence, and painting and ceramics at the Ecole des Beaux Arts, Aix-en-Provence, France.